-Provision for (benefit from) income taxes consists primarily of foreign income taxes and state minimum taxes in the United States.
+Provision for (benefit from) income taxes consists of U.S. federal and state income taxes and income taxes in certain foreign jurisdictions.
 As we expand the scale of our international business activities, any changes in the United States and foreign taxation of such activities may increase our overall provision for income taxes in the future.
 We have a valuation allowance for our United States deferred tax assets, including federal and state non-operating loss carryforwards.
 We expect to maintain this valuation allowance until it becomes more likely than not that the benefit of our federal and state deferred tax assets will be realized by way of expected future taxable income in the United States.